Sharks snap five-game losing streak with 5-4 win over Stars - KVIA

 The Sharks scored at the 29-second mark again in the third period when Hertl corralled a rolling puck near the crease and netted a backhander for a three-goal lead.

-Benn started and ended the scoring in the first period.
-He skated in from center-ice on a 2-on-1, kept possession and wristed from the left circle under Reimer’s glove for the game’s first goal at 4:42.
+Benn started the scoring in the first period as he skated in from center-ice on a 2-on-1, kept possession and wristed from the left circle under Reimer’s glove for the game’s first goal at 4:42.

 The Sharks tied it on Barabanov’s first goal of the season 10 seconds into a power play at 6:13.